California’s Housing Market Forecast 2019

 A Healthier California Market

 However, shortages of housing and new construction units means prices may rise again in 2019.
-Although real estate prices fell in major metros of San Diego, Orange County, Los Angeles, San Jose, San Francisco and Sacramento, the median price actually rose again in August.
+Although real estate prices fell in major metros of San Diego, Orange County, Los Angeles, San Jose, San Francisco and Sacramento, the median price actually rose.

 Zillow gives California an improved 9.6 out of 10 rating and a revised forecast of 7.6% price growth prediction for the next year.

 “We’re seeing interest and money shift away from the overheated markets into less expensive secondary markets…Even if we see some markets overheat and demand softens slightly, that doesn’t mean prices will go down” — Javier Vivas, director of economic research at realtor.com.

 Latest Market Update

 Greater Los Angeles home prices fell .8% in November to $512,000, down about $10k on average MTM, yet LA homes are still up $11,500 YoY.
 Bay Area home prices dropped 5.6% or $53,800 MTM, but are still up from last year.
 Marin County, Sonoma, San Mateo, and San Francisco saw the biggest price drops (Car.org stats).

 Listings in California rose 17.2% from last year.
 Sales rose to 399,600 in August.
 Price reductions happened on 42.5% of listings.

 Sales in Los Angeles dropped 14% while prices rose 9.9% MTM.
 Sales were down 8% in San Bernardino yet prices here rose 3.6% or just under $10k on average.

 Sacramento was a bright spot with sales up 1.4% and average price up $5000.
 Monterey too saw its prices rise $10,000 or 1.6% over Octobers.